 No registry.
 No audit trail.
 No cost visibility.
 Just scattered configs and tribal knowledge.

 Each agent handles a specific layer of the ops stack.
-Together they give you complete coverage of your MCP infrastructure — from discovery to alerting.
+Together they give you complete coverage of your MCP infrastructure — from discovery to alerting to interactive testing.

-Catalog of all MCP servers with metadata, version, and owner.
-One place to discover what's running.
+Catalog of all MCP servers with metadata, version, owner, and per-server auth credentials.

 On-demand pings measuring latency, error rate, and availability across every registered server.